NetaDAOAcademy/CoiningReason/readme.md

-Before thinking about Web 3, it may be helpful to come to terms with the histories of Web 2, Web 1, and the broader impact of telecommunications technologies more generally.
-We will canvas these issues by centering the question: What is a human being---or what is human nature---such that it develops these technologies?
-By elaborating what we seek in these technologies we will be better posed to understand what they offer.
+Before thinking about Web 3, it may be helpful to come to terms with the histories of Web 2 and Web 1 and the broader impact of telecommunications technologies.
+We will canvas these issues by centering a single question: What is a human being---or what is human nature---such that it develops these technologies of distance and propinquity, acquires prostheses of talk and touch?
+By elaborating what we seek in these tele-technologies we will be better poised to evaluate what they offer.

 <details markdown="1">